Did you know?

 But one of the things that sets this park apart is that it is close to a very special mountain, called Thaba Nchu mountain, the spiritual homeland of the Basotho people who have lived here for hundreds of years, first under Chief Moroka in 1830, and later under the more famous Chief Moshoeshoe.

 The mountain, only about 70km from the provincial capital (and airport) of Bloemfontein, rises above the Maria Moroka Game Reserve.

-The large body of water at its centre is the Moutloatsi Setlogelo Dam, which is popular with anglers (and those who love sundowners on a boat).
+The large body of water at its centre is the Moutloatsi Saetlogelo Dam, which is popular with anglers (and those who love sundowners on a boat).

 You can walk or drive and see herds of eland, black wildebeest, red hartebeest, springbok, blesbok and zebra.
 Sometimes there are spectacular sightings of birds – hundreds of blue cranes at times – plus the cheerful common or garden birds chirping at dawn.

 But they are not the only attraction; there’s also the setting.
-As all the websites carrying any information Maria Moroka will tell you, this is 'Big Sky' Country.
+As all the websites carrying any information about the Maria Moroka Game Reserve will tell you, this is 'Big Sky' Country.
 The air here is clear, the horizons are wide, and the nearby mountain Thaba Nchu (Black Mountain) makes it all jump into focus.